vppillai/h3Docs/apps/firmware_update/readme.md

 download_all_sb.bat shall be located in the src/firmware folder of the “WINCXXXX_FIRMWARE_UPDATE_PROJECT” triggers the serial flash download.
 1. Mofify the script to program the HostMCU with the custom implemented serial bridge firmware.
-2. Ensure that WINC device connected to HostMCU is powered up and that the host UART is connected to PC.
+2. Ensure that ATWINC1500 device connected to HostMCU is powered up and that the host UART is connected to PC.

 # General information on firmware update